 5. Is lemon curd the same as jam?

-Nope, lemon curd contains less sugar and in the case of my vegan lemon curd - coconut cream and cornstarch for creamier structure.
+Nope, it contains less sugar and in the case of my recipe - coconut cream and cornstarch for creamier structure.
 Jams are basically all fruit and sugar.

 More Healthy Lemon Recipes